Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Folk Music Festival

 The Artisan Market

-The Artisan Market at the festival usually features over 35 vendors selling a wide range of beautiful and interesting items.
+The Artisan Market at the festival usually features around three dozen vendors selling a wide range of beautiful and interesting items.
 At the market, you can find everything from handmade soaps to African drums and clothing.
 You’ll also find hats, bags, sunglasses and all kinds of jewellery.

 Even if you’re not planning to buy anything, the Artisan Market is worth a wander, offering a lively atmosphere and a chance to discover local makers while taking a break between the music.